Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 \subsection{Derivation of $\phi^4$ type effective Lagrangian}

-In this section, we describe a derivation of the effective Lagragian from Eqs.~(1,17).
-The derivation is perturbative in the exchange fields in Eq.~(1) and in the Rashba interaction in Eq.~(17).
-Since both the exchange field and the Rashba interaction are often much smaller than the typical energy scale of the electron and hole bands, we include only their first-order perturbation effect.
+In this section, we describe a derivation of the effective Lagrangian from the Hamiltonian Eq.~(1) in the main text with the Rashba SOC, Eq.~(\ref{eqn0-0}).
+The derivation is perturbative in the exchange fields in Eq.~(1) and in the Rashba coupling in Eq.~(\ref{eqn0-0}).
+Since both the exchange fields and the Rashba coupling are often much smaller than the typical energy scale of the electron and hole bands, we include only their first-order perturbation effect.